bisdn/bisdn.github.io/network_configuration/vxlan.md

 # VxLAN

 ## Introduction
-Virtual Extensible LAN (VXLAN) is a distributed layer 2 switching entity that works by creating layer 2 tunnels between VXLAN Tunnel endpoints (VTEPs), and tries to fix the scalability issues in large distributed deployments.
-VxLAN offers 16 million logical networks (12-bit VNID).
+Virtual eXtensible LAN (VXLAN) is a network overlay encapsulation protocol that aims to extend and distribute layer 2 networks on top of layer 3 topologies.
+Using a 12-bit Virtual Network Identifier (VNI) it allow to separate about 16 million logical network domains.

 The official VXLAN documentation can be found in
 [RFC 7348](https://datatracker.ietf.org/doc/html/rfc7348)